rl3740/WallaceAI/docs/final.md

   Third row from left to right: Trash room, Lava room, Safe room.
   Different rooms hold different states.

   - Wallace room: Wallace room locates at the center of the map.
-Agent Wallace should start his journey from this room.
+Agent Wallace starts his journey from this room.
+In this room, we put TNT, ladder and redstones on the floor.
+Wallace should pick up all tools in this room.
-  - Foods room: Agent Wallace gets these foods fill up its stamina to escape map.
+  - Foods room: There should be a cake in this room.
+Agent Wallace need to eat this cake to fill up its stamina.
-  - Money room: Agent Wallace gets these money to escape map.
+  - Money room: There is a gold in Money room.
+Agent Wallace can pick up and take the gold to escape map.
-  - Safe room * 2: This rooms are safe zone, agent can escape the whole map from this room.
+  - Safe room * 2: This rooms are safe zone and next to the exit.
+Agent Wallace can escape the prison from this room.
-  - lava room: Lava will kill the agent Wallace
+  - lava room: Agent Wallace should use the ladder that picked up in the Wallace room go over the lava safely.
+Otherwise, lava will kill the agent Wallace.
-  - Hell: Wallace will fell into the hell.
+  - Hell: Agent Wallace should use the ladder that picked up in the Wallace room go over the hell safely.
+Otherwise, Wallace will fell into the hell.
-  - Zombies room: Agent Wallace should use TNT to kill zombies.
+  - Zombies room: Agent Wallace should use TNT to kill zombies in this room.
-  - Trash room: All the stuffs in this room is useless.
-Once agent Wallace picks it up, Wallace will lose points.
+  - Trash room: This room is a trap.
+We set up trash room to allure agent Wallace.
+All the stuffs in this room is useless.
+Once agent Wallace picks it up in this room, Wallace will lose points.

+- Game Rules
+  Main purpose: Our agent Wallace picks up different tools and enter different rooms to escape the prison.
+  Rewards:
+  - Redstone: Pick up -- +10, Use and open the door -- +20;
+  - TNT: Pick up -- +10, Kill zombie -- +200;
+  - Ladder: Pick up -- +10, Use to avoid lava and hell safely -- +200;
+  - Cake: Pick up -- +10, eat -- +100;
+  - Trash: Pick up -- -10;
+  - Gold: Pick up -- +10.

 ## Approach